COVID-19 outbreak in UW’s Greek system grows to 144 cases

 The UW outbreak, the second to strike the UW’s Greek system since June, involves students in 11 fraternities and sororities at the Seattle campus, where classes, most of them remote, started Wednesday.
 The outbreak, thought to have started Sept.
 11, was identified with assistance from Public Health – Seattle & King County.

-The university first reported the new outbreak Thursday, with 104 positive cases among nine fraternities and sororities.
-On Saturday, UW officials also reported another 10 cases among students in the university’s residence halls.
+On Thursday, the university reported 104 positive cases among nine fraternities and sororities.

+On Saturday, UW officials also reported that a total of 10 students in the university’s residence halls had tested positive.

 UW spokesman Victor Balta said the university was confident it can “manage” the outbreak throughout the quarter, and is “prepared to address any outbreaks that might occur” later.